2017-10-6 Sunrise Fire Road Closures # 099

 Brush (2 feet)

-Continue to patrol, monitor, and back haul equipment and supplies.
+Continue to patrol, monitor, and perform suppression repair.

 |Projected Incident Activity||